vfarcic/docker-flow/README.md

 *Docker Flow* detected that there was no *proxy* on that node and run it for us.
 The *docker-flow-proxy* container contains *HAProxy* together with custom code that reconfigures it every time a new service is run.
 For more information about the *Docker Flow: Proxy*, please read the [project README](https://github.com/vfarcic/docker-flow-proxy).

 Since we instructed Swarm to run our service somewhere inside the cluster, we could not know in advance which server will be chosen.
 In this particular case, our service ended up running inside the *swarm-node-2*.
-Moreover, in order to avoid potential conflicts and allow easier scaling, we did not specify which port the service should expose.
+Moreover, to avoid potential conflicts and allow easier scaling, we did not specify which port the service should expose.
 In other words, both the IP and the port of the service were not defined in advance.
 Among other things, *Docker Flow* solves this by running *Docker Flow: Proxy* and instructing it to reconfigure itself with the information gathered after the container is run.
 We can confirm that the proxy reconfiguration was indeed successful by sending an HTTP request to the newly deployed service.

 ```bash
 curl -I $PROXY_IP/api/v1/books